Gottlob Ernst Schulze

-Gottlob Ernst Schulze (/de/; 23 August 1761 – 14 January 1833) was a German philosopher, born in Heldrungen in the Electorate of Saxony (modern-day Thuringia, Germany).
+Gottlob Ernst Schulze (/de/; 23 August 1761 – 14 January 1833) was a German philosopher.
 He was the grandfather of the pioneering biochemist Ernst Schulze.

 Biography

-Schulze was a professor at Wittenberg, Helmstedt, and Göttingen.
+Schulze was born in Heldrungen in the Electorate of Saxony (modern-day Thuringia, Germany).
+He was a professor at Wittenberg, Helmstedt, and Göttingen.
 His most influential book was Aenesidemus (1792), a skeptical polemic against Immanuel Kant's Critique of Pure Reason and Karl Leonhard Reinhold's Elementary Philosophy.

 In Göttingen, he advised his student Arthur Schopenhauer to concentrate on the philosophies of Plato and Kant.
 This advice had a strong influence on Schopenhauer's philosophy.
 In the winter semester of 1810 and 1811, Schopenhauer studied both psychology and metaphysics under Schulze.

 Schulze died in Göttingen on January 14, 1833.